Information for students from Oceania

 Australia is one of Imperial’s top research collaborators and we have connections with many leading universities and organisations in the region including University of Auckland, University of Otago, ANU, University of Melbourne, Monash University, the University of Queensland, CSIRO, the Australian Academy of Science, EMBL Australia, and Geoscience Australia.

-In recent years, through our collaborations, our researchers have helped confirmed Australia’s Yarrabubba crater as the world’s oldest preserved impact structure; improved upon methods to map seabed rocks to better understand underwater earthquakes and the tsunamis they can cause in the Hikurangi subduction zone near New Zealand; and shown that an antiviral reducing influenza spread in ferrets could help control flu outbreaks.
+Through recent collaborations, our researchers have helped confirm Australia’s Yarrabubba crater as the world’s oldest preserved impact structure; helped to better understand underwater earthquakes in the Hikurangi subduction zone near New Zealand; and shown that an antiviral reducing influenza spread in ferrets could help control flu outbreaks.

-In December 2020, Professor Miia Kivipelto was awarded the 2020 Ryman Prize, from the Ryman Foundation in New Zealand, for over 20 years of research into Alzheimer's Disease and dementia.
-The annual prize was presented to Professor Kivipelto, Chair in Neuroepidemiology and Director of the Ageing Epidemiology Research Unit in the School of Public Health, by the Right Honourable Jacinda Arden, Prime Minister of New Zealand.
+In December 2020, Professor Miia Kivipelto was awarded the 2020 Ryman Prize for over 20 years of research into Alzheimer's Disease and dementia.
+The annual prize was by the Right Honourable Jacinda Arden, Prime Minister of New Zealand.

 Many of our undergraduate courses offer an option of a year abroad with previous exchange students in Bioengineering, Chemical Engineering, Civil Engineering, Earth Science and Engineering and Mechanical Engineering studying at partner universities in Australia.